quietly-turning/Lua-For-SM5/_Actors/Sprite.md

 See the page on [Supported File Extensions]({{site.baseurl}}/Actors/Supported-File-Extensions.html) for a complete list of which filetypes are supported.

-As Lua tables, Sprite actors have one unique attributes that is worth knowing about, `Texture`.
+As Lua tables, Sprite actors have one unique attribute that is worth knowing about, `Texture`.
 Let's start with a very simple example of Sprite usage.

 <span class="CodeExample-Title">A very simple Sprite example:</span>
 {% highlight lua linenos=table %}